jebeck/jebeck.github.com/_includes/resume.md

 ## noteworthy projects

+### ⚛️ AA React at Stitch Fix

+Designed and led development of a library of React components for internal use within Stitch Fix’s [Algorithms & Analytics department (“AA”)](https://multithreaded.stitchfix.com/algorithms/ 'Stitch Fix Algorithms').
+The components handle data fetching and storage from and to AA’s shared data warehouse and other internal services.

+### 👩‍🎤 rappstar and other CLI tools at Stitch Fix

+Designed and led development of a wizard-style CLI wrapper around [create-react-app (CRA)](https://facebook.github.io/create-react-app/ 'Create React App') to facilitate quick and beginner-friendly app development by data scientists.
+The tool customizes the output of CRA to include internal dependencies and configuration.
+Other CLI tools include a script for building a CRA app and pushing the result to an S3 bucket set up for static web hosting.

 ### 📊 Data Visualization at Tidepool

-Lead initial development of Tidepool's data visualization libraries [tideline](https://github.com/tidepool-org/tideline 'GitHub: tideline') and [@tidepool/viz](https://github.com/tidepool-org/viz 'GitHub: @tidepool/viz').
+Led initial development of Tidepool's data visualization libraries [tideline](https://github.com/tidepool-org/tideline 'GitHub: tideline') and [@tidepool/viz](https://github.com/tidepool-org/viz 'GitHub: @tidepool/viz').
 Both libraries employ React and D3 to implement UI components for interactive data visualizations in Tidepool's main web application [blip](https://github.com/tidepool-org/blip 'GitHub: blip') as well as utilities for data (pre-)processing and on-the-fly calculation of a variety of statistical measures.

 ### 🚀 Redux Migrations at Tidepool